MichaelK-UnderscoreUnderscore/FFCC-MemoryQuiz/README.md

 # FFCC-MemoryQuiz
  Tool to help find the Answer during the FFCC Memory Quiz in Speedruns of the JP Version.

+How to Use:

+Look at the First Character in each Line of the Question / Answers starting from the top.
-Click on the Button according to the First Symbol in each line until you got the answer.
+Click on the Button with the same Symbol on it, for any Kanji just press the Kanji Button.
-The Colored Buttons mean that those Symbols can be accompanied by an ".
-If you see one of these, to a Right Click.
-On other Symbols, either Click will give the wanted result.
+Most Buttons will give the Answer in 1-2 Lines, so just remembering the top 2 is usually fine.

+Orange Button will always be accompanied by ", Either Click will work.
+Light Orange Buttons may get accompanied by ", Right Click those when that happens.
+Leftclick the Button otherwise.